emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Some servers have subs, but main is usually missing them. ⚠️
 1. It has movies, shows and anime. ✔️
 1. Has watchlists and history. ✔️
-1. Site is lacking in terms of sorting or content discoverability options. ❌
+1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
 1. Site does not have 4K content. ❌

 ***